Pometry/Raphtory/docs/user-guide/graphql/3_writing-queries.md

     ```

-## Mutation Queries
+## Mutation requests

-In GraphQL, you can write two different types of queries - a query to search through your data or a query that mutates your data.

-The examples in the previous section are all queries used to search through your data.
-However in our API, you can also mutate your graph.
+You can also mutate your graph.
 This can be done both in the GraphQL IDE and in Python.

 The schema in the GraphQL IDE shows how you can mutate the graph within the IDE: